deep-privacy/SA-toolkit/README.md

 **Add F0 transformations to B5**

-*With a stronger attacker than the VPC one (a better ASV model), the F0 transformation does not get a higher EER than B5. (the VPC 2024 attack model is sensible to F0 modification).*
+*With a stronger attacker than the VPC one (a better ASV model), the F0 transformation does not get a such higher EER than B5, only plus ~4 more EER is the goal (the VPC 2024 attack model is sensible to F0 modification).*

 ```lua